sahinkaraoglu/Textile-Automation-App/README.md

 ## Installation

-1. Clone the repository
+1. Download the project as ZIP from the green "Code" button above
-2. Set up the MS SQL Server database using the provided SQL scripts
+2. Extract the ZIP file to your computer
-3. Update the connection string in the application
+3. Run the SQL scripts in the "Veritabanı" folder using SQL Server Management Studio
-4. Build and run the application
+4. Open the project in Visual Studio

 ## Requirements